Skip to content

 How much physical activity do adults need per week?

-When it comes to maintaining a healthy lifestyle, physical activity plays a big role.
+When it comes to maintaining a healthy lifestyle, physical activity plays a major role.
 But how much physical activity is recommended for adults?
-The recommendation among healthcare professionals is clear: adults should aim for at least 150 minutes (about two...
+Healthcare professionals recommend adults aim for at least 150 minutes (about 2.5 hours) of moderate-intensity or 75...

 Learn more about How much physical activity do adults need per week?